cmaureir/progra-alma/lectures/week1/lecture1.rst

 an algorithm execute a set of instructions several times.

-As an algorithm can not get stuck, a loop must have also a finish condition, which value indicates if the loop must continue or finish.
+As an algorithm cannot get stuck, a loop must have also a finish condition, which value indicates if the loop must continue or finish.